A framework for continuous superradiant laser operation via sequential transport of atoms: Two-site setup

 We now study the performance of this laser composed of $M=2$ frequency classes in terms of its output power and linewidth.

 Figure~\ref{fig:2classes_P_and_nu} shows both quantities as a function of the repumping rate $R$ for $\Delta = 0.1~\mathrm{Hz}$, for several total atom numbers.
 The one-class case, corresponding to $\Delta=0$, is also given in the figure as reference case.
 The output power stays very close to that of the one-class case, as can be observed with the overlap of the squares that represent the $M=2$ classes with the solid lines of the one-class case.
 It is important to note that empty squares which appear for small values of $R$, correspond to the case where we observe two spectral lines in the system, and consequently the measurement of the linewidth is not recorded.
 The alternation in the occurrence of synchronization when $R$ increases is not a numerical artifact since the spectrum clearly shows either a single spectral line or two distinct ones.
 The figure also shows that this behavior depends on the number of atoms.
 Since the range of repumping rates at which this happens is not the one of interest here, we do not further analyze this phenomenon.

 The linewidth for small values of $R$ is much larger than that of the one-class case.
-As the value of $R$ increases and approaches $2\Delta = 0.2~\mathrm{Hz}$, the linewidth gradually converged to that of the one-class case.
-This is a behavior similar to the one observed in Fig.~\ref{fig:M_classes}, where the FWHM of the distribution $\Delta\nu_m$ of the $M$ classes was equal to $0.1 ~\mathrm{Hz}$.
+As the value of $R$ increases and approaches $2\Delta = 0.2~\mathrm{Hz}$, the linewidth gradually converges to that of the one-class case.
+This is a behavior similar to the one observed in Figure~\ref{fig:M_classes}, where the FWHM of the distribution $\Delta\nu_m$ of the $M$ classes was equal to $0.1 ~\mathrm{Hz}$.
 In the metrological superradiant laser, the values of $\Delta$ are expected to be at most in the $\mathrm{Hz}$ range, while the repumping rates will be tuned close to the optimal value $R_\mathrm{opt}$.
 In this parameter space, and for $N_A = N_B$, the system behaves very similarly to the single-class case.